 Investments are reported at fair value.
 Wyoming statute allows the County to invest in U.S. and state and local government securities and accounts of any bank and savings associations, which are federally insured.
-Stocks and bonds of private corporations as well as reverse repurchase agreements are prohibited investments for the County.
 All investments made during the year were made within these statutory limits.